top of page

 Etiology: activating mutation in FGFR3

-Appearance: hyperpigmented brown-black sessile to filiform, smooth surfaced papules
+Appearance: 1-5 mm in diameter, hyperpigmented brown-black sessile to filiform, smooth surfaced papules

 Location: cheeks, temples